 - Clinical Trials

-A phase I dose escalation trial was conducted at The University of Texas MD Anderson Cancer Center evaluating intravenous GPX-001 (TUSC2/FUS1) monotherapy in stage IV recurrent, metastatic lung cancer patients.
-The primary objective of this Phase I trial was to assess the toxicity of GPX-001 administered intravenously and to determine the maximum tolerated dose, or MTD, and recommended Phase II dose of GPX-001 alone.
+A Phase 1 dose escalation trial was conducted at The University of Texas MD Anderson Cancer Center evaluating the systemic, intravenous delivery of REQORSA™ (TUSC2/FUS1) as a monotherapy in stage IV recurrent, metastatic lung cancer patients.
+The primary objective of this Phase 1 trial was to assess the toxicity of REQORSA administered systemically and intravenously, to determine the maximum tolerated dose, or MTD, and to determine a recommended Phase 2 dose of REQORSA alone.

-The study showed for the first time that a tumor suppressor gene can be delivered intravenously and selectively to a patient’s cancer cells using a systemic nanovesicle vector.
+The study showed for the first time that a tumor suppressor gene can be delivered systemically, intravenously and selectively to a patient’s cancer cells using a systemic nanoparticle vector.
 Although this trial was not designed to show changes in outcomes, a halt in cancer growth was observed in a number of patients.
-GPX-001 was well tolerated with tumor responses noted in lung primary and metastatic cancers in the liver, pancreas, and lymph nodes.
-In addition, pre- and post-treatment patient biopsies demonstrated that intravenous GPX-001 selectively and preferentially targeted patients’ cancer cells.
+REQORSA was well tolerated with tumor responses noted in lung primary and metastatic cancers in the liver, pancreas, and lymph nodes.
+In addition, pre- and post-treatment patient biopsies demonstrated that intravenous REQORSA selectively and preferentially targeted patients’ cancer cells.